Taking your super as a lump sum might be tempting, but it won't be the best option for everyone.

 By moving your super money into an account-based pension, your money will not be exposed to the tax rules that apply to money held outside of super.
 This means:

-- You will not be taxed on investment earnings within your fund
+- You won’t be taxed on investment earnings within your fund

 - From age 60 you won’t pay tax on account-based pension payments you receive